garbados/dat-gateway/README.md

 By default dat-gateway will serve all dats from the same origin.
 This means that dats using absolute URLs (starting with `/`) will be broken.
 This also means that all dats will share the same localStorage and indexedDB instances which can cause security issues.

-In order to resolve these issues, you can use the `--redirect` flag in conjunction with the `lvh.me` domain to have each dat served on a subdomain.
+In order to resolve these issues, you can use the `--redirect` flag in conjunction with the `host` parameter to have each dat served on a subdomain.

-For example, `http://lvh.me:3000/{datkey}/index.html` will be redirected to `http://{datkey32}.lvh.me/index.html` which will serve the file from localhost, but at a different domain, ensuring the browser isolates all the contents from each other.
+For example, `http://{host}:{port}/{datkey}/index.html` will be redirected to `http://{datkey32}.{host}:{port}/index.html` which will serve the file from localhost, but at a different domain, ensuring the browser isolates all the contents from each other.

 Please note that due to limitations in how URLs work, the dat key will be converted to it's base32 representation instead of hexadecimal using [this library](https://github.com/RangerMauve/hex-to-32)